ColasNahaboo/advent-of-code-my-solutions/go/2025/days/d10/README.md

 0     0     1     1     1     0     4
 1     1     0     1     0     0     7
 ```
-This give the equations to solve:
+This gives the equations to solve:
 ```
 e + f = 3
 b + f = 5